 When nurses aren’t properly caring for themselves and experiencing burnout, patient outcomes may suffer.

-One study published in the American Journal of Infection Control found that patient-to-nurse ratio was associated with increased infection rates, with nurse burnout being significantly associated with UTIs.
+One study published in the American Journal of Infection Control found that the patient-to-nurse ratio was associated with increased infection rates, with nurse burnout significantly associated with UTIs.

 Workload and Job Perception

-The rate of burnout among RNs has also been linked to the perceived workload and organizational factors, such as hospital and facility management.
+The burnout rate among RNs has also been linked to the perceived workload and organizational factors, such as hospital and facility management.

 A cross-sectional study published in the Journal of Advanced Nursing found that these factors, in addition to the nurse-physician relationship, lead to poor job satisfaction and high turnover.

 Before discussing how to prevent nurse burnout, it’s important to understand that you can be suffering from burnout and still be a great nurse.

 Unlike other people with symptoms of depression and anxiety, nurses experiencing burnout typically do not have thoughts of harming themselves or others and, in general, feel fatigue differently.

 A Greek study examined burnout among health care workers and found that emotional exhaustion was the largest contributor to mental health.
 Individuals experiencing burnout may miss working more, have difficulty eating or sleeping, have constant feelings of fatigue, and experience higher stress levels.

 Learning how to prevent nursing burnout is actually important for the safety of your patients and your ongoing health.